microsoft/TypeScript-wiki/tsc-Security-Properties.md

 **No arbitrary code execution.** Running `tsc` on a malicious `.ts` or `tsconfig.json` file will never cause the input code to be executed.
 The compiler parses, type-checks, and emits; it does not evaluate the programs it compiles.
 There is no `eval`-at-compile-time, no macro system, and no plugin mechanism that runs author-supplied code during compilation.
 This is the core security property of `tsc`.

+*Exception*: If content mappers are enabled, this *does* enable execution of third-party code.
+Only pass this flag if you have validated which content mappers are available and that you are OK with running them.

 **Deterministic side effects.** The only side effect of a successful `tsc` invocation is writing output files (`.js`, `.d.ts`, `.map`, `.tsbuildinfo`) to disk.
 It does not make network requests, spawn child processes, or interact with the system beyond file I/O.

-**Safe exit.** Certain adverserial inputs may cause crashes, but these crashes will unwind the process normally, and will not be a source of buffer overrun or other memory safety exploit vectors.
+**Safe exit.** Certain adversarial inputs may cause crashes, but these crashes will unwind the process normally, and will not be a source of buffer overrun or other memory safety exploit vectors.

 ## Non-Guarantees